taitulism/Bootstruct/README.md

 >Do you see the onion?

-Requests start at the web-root folder (e.g. "www"), do their way in to the target-folder, then go back out to the web-root folder and you can run some code on every step of the way.
+Requests start at the web-root folder (e.g. "www"), do their way into the target-folder, then go back out to the web-root folder and you can run some code on every step of the way.

 **Bootstruct**:
 - [x] saves you from coding your routes.